 Comparing cost is a bit of an apples/oranges situation, since one is a free dating site and the other isn’t.

-Both dating sites are worth the price of a subscription, but Match edges out OkCupid if you’re seeking a serious relationship since the associated costs help weed out people who aren't.
+Both dating sites are worth the price of a subscription, but Match edges out OkCupid if you’re seeking a serious, long-term relationship since the associated costs help weed out online daters who aren't.

 OkCupid vs Match: Ala Carte Features